 Funding of the hydroelectric sub-phase for an updated feasibility study to address permitting and energy economics at the Winsor Station has been deleted.
-Hydroelectric operation will be included in the Hatchery Pipeline project.

 The water supply infrastructure within the Winsor Station is in need of major repair and upgrade as much of it is over 75 years old.
 Several other subphases are needed to address the extensive work on the Quabbin Transmission System and the Swift River bypasses.
 These subphases include: